Bowen3235/HCI/README.md

 # HCI final

  > It's a attempting of implementing our final proposal.
  > However it's not a complete version.

 ## requirements
-* tkinter ( with in pyhton default )
+* tkinter ( within pyhton default )
 * numpy
 * pycreenshot or pyscreen